Grand Prize Winning Author

 Several of our new Award-Winning Authors have asked about brief messages describing Nautilus for social media.
 Here are a couple of suggestions that may be helpful for this purpose!
 You are welcome to use any part of these messages.

-Now completing its 19th year, Nautilus Book Awards recognizes books that transcend barriers of culture, gender, race, and class, and promote conscious living & green values, spiritual growth, wellness & vitality, and positive social change.
+For two decades, Nautilus Book Awards has recognized books that transcend barriers of culture, gender, race, and class, and promote conscious living & green values, spiritual growth, wellness & vitality, and positive social change.
 Last year, Nautilus received entries from 36 States of USA, and from 12 other nations.
-Dedicated to excellence and high standards of both message and presentation, the Nautilus program celebrates books that inspire and connect our lives as individuals, communities and global citizens.
+Dedicated to excellence and high standards of both substantive message and literary presentation, the Nautilus program celebrates books that inspire and connect our lives as individuals, communities and global citizens.

 Nautilus Book Awards is held in particular high-regard for recognizing and promoting outstanding print books in several dozen genres that nurture positive change to co-create a Better World.

-Nautilus is one of the few major Book Award programs that welcomes entries from the full range of the publishing spectrum: Author Self-Published, from Small Press (2 to 10 books annual & from multiple authors), and from Large Publishers.
-All the books selected as Winners are potent seeds for the growth, coherence, and healing of our world.
+Nautilus is one of the significant Book Award programs that welcomes entries from the full range of the print-publishing spectrum: Author Self-Published, Small Press (2 to 10 books annual & from multiple authors), Small Press-Hybrid, and from Large Publishers.
+All the books selected as Winners are potent seeds for the growth, coherence, and healing of our culture and world.

-The Nautilus Mission is to make more visible a wide subject-range of Better Books for a Better World.
+The Nautilus Mission is to recognize and celebrate a wide subject-range of Better Books for a Better World.

 Thank you for supporting and sharing on social media about Nautilus!